Labyrinth walks at Marble Collegiate Church are open to all:

 From 2004 until the renovation of Burrell Hall which began in 2010, I led labyrinth retreats in the fall and sometimes in the spring as well.
 The labyrinth was laid out every first Wednesday before and after Wednesday Worship and every Wednesday during Lent.

 When the renovation of Burrell Hall was being planned, someone made the remark that there should be a room with enough space for the labyrinth.
 John McHugh, Marble’s Property Manager, said, “..or we could install a permanent one.”
 And that is what happened.
 Our current labyrinth began as a wire armature which our former minister Rev. Kirsty DePree and I walked and blessed when it was first installed.
 The marble was poured into the frame to make the black on white Chartres design as you see it today.
 As far as we have been able to determine, it is the only inlaid marble walkable labyrinth in the five boroughs.
-Since November 2012, it has been available for walking every Wednesday from 5:00 to 6:00pm and 7:30 to 8:30pm and every first Sunday from 1:00 to 3:00pm.
+Since November 2012, it has been available for walking every Wednesday from 5:00 to 6:00pm and every first Sunday from 1:00 to 3:00pm.
 It is also used by program groups for intreats as well as for all-church intreats.

 It is my hope and expectation that it will continue to provide spiritual connection and nurture to all those who walk it for many years to come.
 And I hope you will take some time soon to walk the labyrinth and connect with your inner spirit with a walking prayer.